wordshaker/jesswhite_4/_posts/2018-04-09-impactfuldashboardspart1-post.md

 - **WHY** does it need to live on the dashboard?
 - **COULD** it live somewhere else?

-Yes, there are a lot of things that “might be interesting” and that is great but there needs to be an element of purpose to our measurements.
-If there isn't we end up with over-crowded, uninformative and confusing dashboards where we don't know which metrics we need to react to and which are _interesting_.
+Yes, there are a lot of things that “might be interesting” and that is great - **but** there needs to be an element of purpose to our measurements.
+If there aren't we end up with over-crowded, uninformative and confusing dashboards where we don't know which metrics we need to react to and which are _interesting_.
 It leads to dashboards which are hard to use and that inevitably end up neglected or we end up missing information that really needed reacting to.

 I'm probably not hiding the pain that I've felt from _"because it's just interesting"_ metrics ending up on dashboards that I've been responsible for in the past.

 The last question of _"could it live somewhere else"_ is quite an interesting one.
 If the information / data is needed for a long term goal or cannot be actioned upon quickly, it probably shouldn't be on a dashboard (there are some exceptions to this rule for operational or development dashes).
 Maybe it should be in a store, or in logs to be later interpreted with a log analytics tool.
 If the person needing the information needs to do calculations or models based on the raw data, for instance, the data will definitely need to be stored separate from the dashboard.

 Having purpose for your dashboards, and a reason to react for the metrics on there.
 By channelling your inner toddler and ensuring these things, you will have metrics you can react to in an effective manner and dashboards that are much easier to work with.

+### Putting in baselines / benchmarks

+Where applicable - get your monitoring in early and measure your baselines / benchmarks.
+If you determine the current behaviour of the system, application or feature - you will be able to see the affects of your efforts.

+Without knowing what is normal, you won't know if any changes you see are better, worse or the same.
+You won't truly know if you should be reacting to them, let alone how.

+You have gathered the requirements and figured out roughly what measurements and metrics are going to be important for your dashboards.
+Get them in and start measuring them.

 ### Picking which tools you should use.